oliverwilms/bilder/README.md

 We then tried running this on the terminal using IsAuthorized() and GetAccessTokenJWT(), but it responded saying "invalid client ID".

-A couple days later, we saw that the grant_type was actually supposed to be client_credentials, so we switched to using that by switching from GetAccessTokenJWT() to GetAccessTokenClient() and that make it work.
+A couple days later, we saw that the grant_type was actually supposed to be client_credentials, so we switched to using that by switching from GetAccessTokenJWT() to GetAccessTokenClient() and that made it work.
 ```
 ```